m4b0/m4b0.github.io/_posts/2020-03-20-kubernetes-security-policy.md

 role in the deployment of your apps and services.
 Without locking down those containers, havoc could be wreaked on your network.

+**What is a pod?**
+If you're new to Kubernetes, you might not know what a pod is.
+Simply stated, a Kubernetes pod is a collection of processes that make up a container, such as:

+- Storage resources
+- Unique network IP address
+- Options that govern how the container should run

+In other words, a pod is a unit of deployment--either a single container or a number of containers working together.

 **What is a pod security policy?**

 The Kubernetes pod security policy is a resource that controls the security of a pod specification.
 Using